CitrusGender/tgstation/_maps/map_files/debug/Prop Hunt Readme.md

 How to:

 PropHunt will be hosted on z2 Minigame Room 2, the north west corner room.
 All arenas need to fit within a 13x13 map.
-All arenas should be made as seporate .dmm files for the sake of easy sorting and working.
+All arenas should be made as separate .dmm files for the sake of easy sorting and working.
 Naming convention is as files found, simply count up.

 "What can I do?"